 Due to the seemingly endless choices, deciding on which destinations to visit in India can be rather difficult.
 A few popular destinations amongst Muslim travelers have been compiled below to help with travel planning.
 Being home to over 177 million Muslims and with Islam being the second-largest region in the country, facilities for Muslim travelers such as Halal food and prayer facilities will be readily available across India.
 India is also a non-Muslim-majority country with the world’s largest Muslim population and Muslim travelers to India will feel right at home.

-Kerala is one of India’s most popular destinations amongst tourists.
-With attractions ranging from beautiful beaches to stunning cliffs to elephant and tiger reserves, Kerala has something to offer every traveller.
-Must-visit places in Kerala include Kochi City, Kerala Backwaters - where houseboat trips along the Kerala canals are a must-try for any traveller, Munnar – the perfect place for tea lovers, the stunning Varkala beach, the hilly region of Wayanad and the Periyar National Park.
+Kerala is one of India’s most popular destinations among tourists.
+With attractions ranging from beautiful beaches to stunning cliffs to elephant and tiger reserves, Kerala has something to offer every traveler.
+Must-visit places in Kerala include Kochi City, Kerala Backwaters - where houseboat trips along the Kerala canals are a must-try for any traveler, Munnar – the perfect place for tea lovers, the stunning Varkala beach, the hilly region of Wayanad and the Periyar National Park.
 Access to Halal food and prayer facilities will be readily available across the region.

-Rajasthan is yet another popular family destination when travelling to India.
-The state preserves much of India's heritage and royalty and offers both natural and man-made attractions for travellers.
+Rajasthan is yet another popular family destination when traveling to India.
+The state preserves much of India's heritage and royalty and offers both natural and man-made attractions for travelers.
 Some of its must-visit spots include the Amber Fort in Jaipur, Camel fair in Pushkar, Mehrangarh Fort in Jodhpur, Junagarh Fort in Bikaner, Pichola Lake in Udaipur and Bundi Fort in Bundi.

-The destination choices are endless when travelling to India.
-The country of rich culture and heritage often leaves a lasting impression on any type of visitor.
+The destination choices are endless when traveling to India.
+A country of rich culture and heritage often leaves a lasting impression on any type of visitor.